-Chances are pretty good that you've experienced a scar at least once in your life.
-Whether it was an accident as a kid — learning to ride your bike, running around the neighborhood, rollerskating — or an incident that happened when you got older, sometimes cuts, scrapes, burns, surgeries, and more can cause your skin to scar.
-It can sometimes be difficult to know why some injuries result in scarring while others do not, but there are actually some fascinating things it says about your health if you scar easily that, particularly if you're especially accident-prone, you might want to know more about.
-There are a number of reasons that can impact why you might experience some scarring from time to time, but unfortunately it's often sort of difficult to tell why some people can scar more than others.
+Chances are pretty good that you've gotten a scar at least once in your life.
+Whether it was an accident as a kid — learning to ride your bike, running around the neighborhood, roller skating — or an incident that happened when you got older, sometimes cuts, scrapes, burns, surgeries, and more can cause your skin to scar.
+In fact, it actually says some fascinating things about your health if you scar easily that you might want to know more about, particularly if you're accident-prone.

 Scars can appear even with injuries that you don't think are severe enough to result in one, which goes to show that it can be difficult to predict when a scar will occur and when your injury will heal without any issue.
 If you do scar relatively easily or have noticed a change in how often you're scarring, knowing what it might be subtly telling you may be worth knowing.